 All these controls and sensors use the home’s broadband.
 AT&T will also open company-owned and operated 24/7 security monitoring centers.
 We’d expect that to also leverage the home’s broadband to alert the centers of an issue, but that’s unclear.
 It’s also possible the service would use a wired or wireless phone system instead.

 Any wired system has its vulnerabilities.
 Older homes that have wires leading from utility poles can have those cut, meaning that broadband or phone alerts to the 24/7 monitoring center would be disabled.
+If you have around-the-clock protection from Home alarm Boston, police and fire departments respond instantly to your emergency when an alarm is triggered.

 On the other hand, if the system is “programmed” correctly, that would show up and the monitoring center would / could alert the owner of the home.